-The ideas behind what became Heartland Healthy Neighborhoods started in March of 2008, when five individuals representing different organizations came together to talk about health and wellness issues.
-They made the decision to work together with a mission to mobilize the community to take action on health priorities so that policy, environment, and practice influences a culture shift toward health and wellness for everyone in Shawnee County.
+The ideas behind what became Heartland Healthy Neighborhoods started in March of 2008 when five individuals representing different organizations came together to talk about health and wellness issues.
+They made the decision to work together with a mission to mobilize the community to take action on health priorities so that policy, environment, and practice influence a culture shift toward health and wellness for everyone in Shawnee County.

 HHN’s Guiding Principles